 The race is on for the #1 position on the WTA: Pliskova, Halep, Kerber, Muguruza and even Svitolina.
-And on the ATP the veterans’, namely Federer and Nadal, reemergence is slowing the breakthroughs of Zeverev, Shapovalov and Thiem.
-Then there are the ever injured, Kyrigios, or those who simply can’t cinch a final, Wozniacki.
+And on the ATP veterans’, namely Federer and Nadal, reemergence is slowing the breakthroughs of Zeverev, Shapovalov and Thiem.
+Then there are the ever injured, like Kyrigios, or those who simply can’t cinch a final, Wozniacki.
 Both fields are wide and deep.
-If I take the time to enjoy a match, it is the competition- wit, athleticism, perseverance, I seek.
+If we take the time to enjoy a match, it is the competition- wit, athleticism, perseverance, we seek.

 As players take to the court, it is xs and os that should swarm them not the complicated metric of approval performers use whether on stage or in front of a camera.

 Understandably there is a unique dynamic to professional competition.
 The stakes are higher, the risks are multiplied and rivalries are many.
-The athlete’s responsibilities before and after matches are many and require a very different skillsket than the 78×27 foot rectangle.
+The athlete’s responsibilities before and after matches are many and require a very different skill-set than the 78×27 foot rectangle for which they train.
 Media literacy and diplomacy are for off court duties.
-On court I want to see players use all of their skills and training to best the opponent.
+On court we want to see players use all of their skills and training to best the opponent.
 That is all.
-I don’t need acknowledgement of applause.
 No hamming-up is required.
 Neither clown or politician like deeds are necessary.
 Players simply need to be present.
 Bring their whole selves to the court.
-If that is the enigmatic and engaging antics of Monfils, flat affect of Osaka, dramatics of Siniakova, perfect arrogance of Federer or efficiency of Ferrer ok.
+If that is the enigmatic and engaging antics of Monfils, flat affect of Osaka, dramatics of Siniakova, perfect arrogance of Federer or efficiency of Ferrer, OK.
 Please let the players compete in lieu of performing for us.
 Leave them in a zone of war.
 Let them battle for every point.
 Give them the space and permission to drop their masks and simply give the match all they have.
-I want them to bring their battle plan and execute it.
+We want, we need them to bring their battle plan and execute it.